narkisr-deprecated/couch-fuse/README.md

 Usage:

 	$ couchfuse -db db_name -path mount_path
+	# in order to create a new doc
+	$ mkdir mount_path/foo
-	# each document is represented by folder, rsync cat and other utilites work:
+	# each document is represented by two folders:
+	  * the first is the meta folder that contains the document json
+	  * the second contains attachments
-	$ cat mount_path/5195395990213004497/5195395990213004497.json
+	$ find mount_path/
+	mount_path/.foo
+	mount_path/foo
+	# we can backup the db using rsync
 	$ rsync mount_path/ /some/backup/storage
-	# creating new documents is mkdir away, dir name is document id
-	$ mkdir foo
 	# documents are editable, you must keep the json valid or update will fail
-	$ vi mount_path/foo/foo.json
+	$ vi mount_path/.foo/foo.json
-	# exising attachmens show up under the document folder
+	# exising attachmens show up under the attachment folder
-	$ ls mount_path/foo/
+	$ ls mount_path/bar/
 	foo.json  80x15.png  another.jpeg
-	# create an attachment
-	$ touch mount_path/foo/bla.txt
-	# edit its content
+	# adding attchments is simple
 	$ vim mount_path/foo/bla.txt
+	# in order to delete a document both attahments and meta folder should be cleared, starting with the attahments
+	$ rm -r mount_path/.bar
+	rm: cannot remove directory `fake/.bla': Operation not permitted
+	$ rm -r mount_path/bar && rm -r mount_path/.bar

 Known issues:

- * Accessing attachment via nautilus zero out file content (this issue will be resolved on the next version).
+ * Nautilus write access to the FS is buggy, cli seems to be working find.

 Build:
 	# on ubuntu 10.04 64 and 32 bit